 Why you should visit the New Forest

 In southern England, you’ll find woodlands and heathlands that make up a really unique and beautiful landscape.
+Due to its proximity to London, this is one of the busiest UK national parks.

 The area used to be a hunting ground, and the wide open space in addition to stunning coastline make it the perfect place to escape to!